gmark3/pcap-sidecar/README.md

    export PROJECT_ID='...'             # GCP Project ID
-   export SERVICE_NAME='...'           # Cloud Run or App Engine Flex service name export SERVICE_REGION='...'         # GCP Region: https://cloud.google.com/about/locations export SERVICE_ACCOUNT='...'        # Cloud Run service's identity export INGRESS_CONTAINER_NAME='...' # the name of the ingress container i/e: `app` export INGRESS_IMAGE_URI='...' export INGRESS_PORT='...'
+   export SERVICE_NAME='...'           # Cloud Run or App Engine Flex service name export SERVICE_REGION='...'         # GCP Region: https://cloud.google.com/about/locations export SERVICE_ACCOUNT='...'        # Cloud Run service's identity. export INGRESS_CONTAINER_NAME='...' # the name of the ingress container i/e: `app`. export INGRESS_IMAGE_URI='...' export INGRESS_PORT='...'
-   export TCPDUMP_SIDECAR_NAME='...'   # the name of the pcap sidecar i/e: `pcap-sidecar`
+   export PCAP_SIDECAR_NAME='...'      # the name of the pcap sidecar i/e: `pcap-sidecar`.

    # public image compatible with both gen1 & gen2.
 Alternatively build your own
-   export TCPDUMP_IMAGE_URI='us-central1-docker.pkg.dev/pcap-sidecar/pcap-sidecar/pcap-sidecar:latest'
+   export PCAP_SIDECAR_IMAGE_URI='us-central1-docker.pkg.dev/pcap-sidecar/pcap-sidecar/pcap-sidecar:latest'

-   export PCAP_IFACE='eth'             # prefix of the interface in which packets should be captured from export PCAP_GCS_BUCKET='...'        # the name of the Cloud Storage Bucket to mount export PCAP_FILTER='...'            # the BPF filter to use; i/e: `tcp port 443` export PCAP_JSON_LOG=true           # set to `true` for writting structured logs into Cloud Logging
+   export PCAP_IFACE='eth'             # prefix of the interface in which packets should be captured from ( for Cloud Run gen1 it must be `any` ). export PCAP_GCS_BUCKET='...'        # the name of the Cloud Storage Bucket to mount. export PCAP_FILTER='...'            # the BPF filter to use; i/e: `tcp port 443`. export PCAP_JSON_LOG=true           # set to `true` for writting structured logs into Cloud Logging.
    ```

 2. Deploy the Cloud Run service including the `tcpdump` sidecar: